-To provide the holders of OP Units with liquidity, OP Units held by persons other than the Pubco (OP Unitholders) are typically exchangeable at the option of the OP Unitholder for Pubco Shares on a one-for-one basis, subject to customary conversion rate adjustments for stock splits, stock dividends, and reclassifications.
+To provide the holders of OP Units with liquidity, OP Units held by persons other than the Pubco (OP Unitholders) are typically exchangeable for Pubco Shares on a one-for-one basis, subject to customary conversion rate adjustments for stock splits, stock dividends, and reclassifications.
 Certain UP-C structures provide that the Pubco or the OP may elect to deliver the cash value of the Pubco Shares otherwise deliverable in exchange for the OP Units based on the market price of the Pubco Shares.
 These arrangements are typically documented in an exchange agreement or in the limited partnership agreement or limited liability company agreement of the OP.